aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

 A Complete Guide to Matrix Notation and Linear Regression
 =========================================================

-Let's really understand matrix notation in context of linear regression, from the ground up.
+Let’s really understand matrix notation in context of linear regression, from the ground up.

 Linear Regression finds the best line, or *hyperplane* :math:`\hat{y}`